saadpasta/developerFolio/README.md

 </p>

 Just change `src/portfolio.js` to get your personal portfolio.
+To change portfolio colors globally go to the  `src/_globalColor.scss` file.
 Feel free to use it as-is or customize it as much as you want.

 But if you want to **contribute** and make this much better for other developer have a look at [Issues](https://github.com/saadpasta/developerFolio/issues).